Skip to main content

 The foreign body could be stuck underneath your upper eyelid, especially if you can feel something there, or you have scratches or grazes (abrasions) on the top half of the transparent outer layer of your eye (cornea).
 If this is the case, it may be necessary to gently turn your eyelid inside out in order to remove the foreign body.

-Once the anaesthetic eye drops have worn off, your eye may feel a bit uncomfortable until your abrasion heals.
+Once the anesthetic eye drops have worn off, your eye may feel a bit uncomfortable until your abrasion heals.

 Whatever is happening with your eyes or if you suffer or even suspect that a foreign body has penetrated the outer eye layer better go without delay to the nearest treatment center.
 Doing nothing can lead to loss of vision, premature cataracts and damage to the retina so do not take any chances, delay is dangerous.